DigitalHolography/Holovibes/README.md

 ### v.0.1.1 ###

 * Fix recorder issue.
-* Fix pike 16-bits issue.
+* Fix pike 16-bit issue.

 ### v.0.2.0 ###

-* Add 1FFT algorithm written in CUDA.
+* Add FFT1 algorithm written in CUDA.
 * When FFT is enabled, the recorder writes output frames.
 * When FFT is enabled, the display shows output frames at 30fps.
 * Some bug fixes.

+### v.0.3.0 ###

+* Add FFT2 algorithm written in CUDA.
+* Images to be displayed remains in GPU memory (no more copy to CPU-GPU).
+* Fix queue endianness handling.
+* 8-bit frames are rescaled in 16-bit frames before computation.